 Lake Frederick - Fishing Opportunities

 The quality largemouth bass population is beneficial to the sunfish population.
 By preying upon small sunfish and keeping their numbers low, bass help to produce "hand-sized" bluegill and redear sunfish.
-Spring 2001 sampling revealed an excellent population of these two sunfish species.** If you are looking to catch a "citation" sized sunfish then head to Lake Frederick.
+If you are looking to catch a "citation" sized sunfish then head to Lake Frederick.
 It is the only lake in the region that produces good numbers of large sunfish.
 Anglers have been successful using live bait such as crickets and red worms to catch these "whopper" panfish.

 We have not done any specific sampling targeting crappie in recent years, but the population appears to be healthy.
 Crappie numbers are stable and fish of harvestable size (8-10") are available to anglers.
 Anglers should focus on the breast of the dam and around the fishing pier in the spring when water temperatures reach the mid 50's.
 Live minnows and small jigs should be the best baits.

 Channel catfish are stocked annually be the Department.
 Some bruisers up to 30lbs have been taken from Lake Frederick in recent years.
 Catfish anglers should use cut bait, nightcrawlers, or commercial catfish baits to entice these "whisker fish".